A.A. degree vs. A.S. degree vs. B.S./B.A.S degree

 Many of today's high-paying, high-demand careers don't require a college degree.
 These programs blend classroom instruction and practical, real-world training - often in the actual work environment.
 Some of our vocational certificates include: Nursing Assistant, Correctional Officer, Automotive Technician, and Law Enforcement Officer.

 College Credit Certificates.
 These certificates include college-credit courses also required in our A.S. degrees.
 They are a great start if you cannot commit to the full program right away.
 Some include: Computer Programming, Medical Records Transcribing and Network Communications.

-Please feel free to email an Advisor at email@example.com with any questions you may have.
-Please email from your Falcon Mail account, make sure you include your name, student ID number and any associated information in your email.
-This will insure you get a response in a timely manner.
+Please feel free to call 386-506-3661 or email an Advisor at advising@DaytonaState.edu with any questions you may have.
+Please email from your student email account, make sure you include your name, student ID number and any associated information in your email.
+We look forward to speaking with you!